How to deal with Banksia and Grevillea pests

 Visual Aids: What to Look For

-Keep your eyes peeled for common signs, such as sticky leaves, webbing, brown bumps, or chewed edges.
+Keep your eyes peeled for common signs like sticky leaves, webbing, brown bumps, or chewed edges.
 These are early warnings that pests are moving in.
-Use your phone to take a picture and compare it to pest ID charts online, or show it to your local garden center.
+Use your phone to take a picture, compare it to pest ID charts online, or show it to your local garden centre.
 Spotting pests early makes all the difference.

 How to Make Grevilleas Bloom More (While Avoiding Pests)